-Milgard understands the importance of peace and quiet in your home and engineers windows & doors to help keep unwanted noise out.
+Milgard understands the importance of peace and quiet in your home and engineers windows to help keep unwanted noise out.

 Unwanted outside noise can occur in homes by a highway, airport or in a loud urban setting with barking dogs and lawn mowers.
 Sound problems can have a significant impact on the enjoyment of your home, particularly if it disrupts your sleep.

 Windows are one of the biggest culprits in allowing noise to get in your home.
 Single glass panes and wood window frames are generally the least resistant to noise.
 Conversely, well designed replacement windows can reduce noise and help create a more peaceful home.

 One of the most important elements for reducing sound penetration in windows is glass.
 Double glazed windows and a well-designed vinyl frame can help reduce noise infiltration.
 If possible, noise producing equipment such as generators should be kept far away from windows and doors.